adarsadhikari/forest-fire-prediction_CNN/README.md

-# forest-fire-prediction_CNN
-Forest fire prediction using CNN
+Prediction forest fire from satellite image using CNN